omertafveez-2001/Interpretability-in-ML/README.md

 # Interpretability-in-ML
-Interpretability techniques in Machine Learning including Feature Viz, Interp in LLMs, and other techniques.
+This is a small demo on using
+* Tricking a classifier to predict the wrong class by using noise in gradient vectors.
+* Using Leap Labs Library to study feature visualizations, regularization, and to deduce what the model has learned.
+* Are Attention Maps a good evaluation technique to study interpretability in LLMs? *Short Answer: No*

 ## What is ML Interpretability?
-Machine Learning, while dominant in its performance, poses some threats to ethical guidelines, safety in its responses regardless of the *type* of Deep Neural Network.
-It could be LLMs, VLMs, Motion in Robotics, Self-Driving cars etc. <br>
+Machine Learning, while dominant in its performance, poses some threats to ethical guidelines and safety in its responses, regardless of the type of Deep Neural Network.
+It could be LLMs, VLMs, Motion in Robotics, Self-Driving cars, etc. <br>

-Our goal is to be able to answer what exactly is going inside the model by using the following questions <br>
+Our goal is to be able to answer what exactly is going on inside the model by using the following questions <br>
 1. What did the model learn?
 2. What features from the input make the model generate certain outputs?